Ghouilaanas/Smart-Energy-Meter/README.md

 #### 1.2 Hardware connections
 - **ACS712** :
   - VCC → 5V
-  - OUT → PA1 (ADC1_IN1 sur STM32)
+  - OUT →
   - GND → GND
 - **SIM800L** :
   - VCC → 5V
-  - SDA → PB7 (Bus I2C1 sur STM32)
+  - SDA →
-  - SCL → PB6 (Bus I2C1 sur STM32)
+  - SCL →
   - GND → GND
 - **4 Channel Relay Module** :
   - VCC → 5V
+  - IN1 →
+  - IN2 →
-  - SDA → PB7 (Bus I2C1 sur STM32)
+  - IN3 →
-  - SCL → PB6 (Bus I2C1 sur STM32)
+  - IN4 →
   - GND → GND
 ---
 ## 📖 Guide to Use
 1. Clone this repository:
 git clone https://github.com/Ghouilaanas/Smart-Energy-Meter.git
-2. 📂 **Open the STM32CubeIDE project** corresponding to the desired traffic flow detection approach.
+2. 📂 **Open the the Arduino Sketch** : open the Arduino IDE and load the .ino file for this project.
+3. ⚙️ **Connect the Components**.
-3. 🛠️ **Build and flash the firmware** for that approach onto the appropriate STM32 board.
+4. 🛠️ **Build and flash the firmware** onto the Arduino Uno board using the Arduino IDE.
-4. 🔌 **Connect the sensors, microcontroller, and display** following the wiring diagram for the selected setup.
+5. 🔌 **Connect the sensors, microcontroller, and display** following the wiring diagram for the selected setup.
-5. ⚡ **Power on the system** and **observe the real-time traffic flow readings** on the LCD.
+6. ⚡ **Power on the system** and **monitor the real-time environmental data (temperature, humidity, atmospheric pressure, and light intensity) displayed** on the LCD.